-Scenes that present you a black foreground, but an amazing sky is perfect for HDR photography.
+Scenes that present you with a black foreground, but an amazing sky are perfect for HDR photography.
 Basically when a part of your photography is too dark, bright, or “washed-out.”

 Bracketing will give you more control over your final results, although they may not be instant.
 It also doesn’t give you a preview of the stacked image.

-The inability to see the end result when stacked does become one of its weakness.
+The inability to see the end result when stacked does become one of its weaknesses.
 It will take you some time and some experimenting before you’re able to predict the results.